Filippos-Dakis/Wigner-Function-Quantum-Optics/ReadMe.md

 Filippos Tzimkas-Dakis   Virginia Tech  February 2024

-All the scripts were developed on MATLAB 2023a.
+All the scripts were developed on MATLAB 2023a (compatible with MATLAB 2022b or later).

 This file contains two main scripts:
 - CoherentBasis.m